qubitstream/phpmyadmin_sql_backup/README.md

       -e EXCLUDE_DBS, --exclude-dbs EXCLUDE_DBS
                             comma-separated list of database names to exclude from the dump
-      --compression {none,zip,gzip}
+      -s SERVER_NAME, --server-name SERVER_NAME
+                            mysql server hostname to supply if enabled as field on login page --compression {none,zip,gzip}
                             compression method for the output file - must be supported by the server (default: none)